hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/basic-fitting.md

   name: python3
 ---

-# Universal function approximation
+# Basic fitting

 +++

 In this section, we'll start doing some computations, so get a Python interface (terminal, file, or notebook) handy!
-I'll start with linear fitting, which I assume you're familiar with, and show how neural networks are a generalization of linear fits.
+I'll start with basic fitting, which I assume you're familiar with, and show how neural networks are a generalization of linear fits.

 +++